 g.
 Congress.
 This route follows Lincoln Creek including some short bike trail sections along the creek.

 h.
 Villard.
 A low-traffic commercial street.
 Villard ends shortly before Timmerman Airport.
 The route follows residential streets to Silver Spring Drive, with heavy traffic but fairly good shoulders.
 (East of here, Silver Spring is a route for the cyclist who doesn’t mind traffic.
 The shoulder/parking lane is generally good except for underpasses.
-A section currently under construction is apparently due for marked bike lanes.)
+Several sections have marked bike lanes.)

 i.
 Mill Rd.
 With Bender Rd, a route from Lake Michigan into Waukesha county, with moderate trattic.

 j.
 Bradley Rd.
 This is used by the Oak Leaf Trail.
 It is the most northerly east-west route.
-(Brown Deer Road to the north has heavy traffic in its six lanes, but no shoulder or parking lane.)
+(Brown Deer Road to the north has heavy traffic in its six lanes and no shoulder or parking lane.)

 b.
 Dretzka Park to Germantown.
 The map shows a route running from Bradley Rd, along Leon to Lilly and Fountain, Fond du Lac Ave, to Country Aire Dr., the boundary between Ozaukee and Washington counties.
 To cross from Lilly to Fountain requires using a road in an industrial park.
 Traffic on highway 145 seemed moderate when I looked at it, certainly far better than any of the roads to the east.